-To draw any of these figures, one begins with a line or a line segment or a curve.
-Depending upon the number and arrangement of these lines we get different types of shapes and figures like a triangle, a figure where three line segments are connected, Pentagon (five-line segments) and so on.
+To draw any of these figures start with a line or a line segment or a curve.
+Depending upon the number and arrangement of these lines, we get different types of shapes and figures like a triangle, a figure where three line segments are connected, Pentagon (five-line segments) and so on.
 But every figure is not a complete figure.

 Locus of all points at a fixed distance from a reference central point is called a Circle.

 Square is a quadrilateral where all the four sides and angles are equal and the angles at all the vertices equal to 90° each.